Mozilla-Ocho/Didthis/README.md

 instead contains dangling references to those resources.

-Furthermore, the Github actions expect a setup that is no longer complete and depended on an environmen, including variables and secrets, that are no longer present.
+Furthermore, the Github actions expect a setup that is no longer complete and depended on an environment, including variables and secrets, that are no longer present.
 For example, Firebase credentials, GCP provisioning credentials, a prod and nonprod GCP project pair, repository contributor permissions, Github issues for deployment approval workflows, the VPC and DNS per above, and so on.